French Language and Literature

 Students are expected to complete the three-year language sequence or equivalent before beginning their course of study for the French major.

 - FREN 3100W, the gateway course to the major, introduces students to the discipline and gives them the methodological tools to discuss and write analytically about a variety of texts.

 - FREN 3010W-3020, mid-division language courses, focus on further developing students writing and oral skills in French.

 - FREN 3210-3220, mid-division literature and culture courses and other designated 3000-level courses deepen students’ understanding of genres, major authors, and literary history and contexts.

-- Upper-division courses offer students the opportunity to analyze and discuss literary texts and cultural phenomena through the lens of a broad range of critical and theoretical perspectives.
+- Upper-division (4000-level) courses offer students the opportunity to analyze and discuss literary texts and cultural phenomena through the lens of a broad range of critical and theoretical perspectives.
 In these most advanced courses, students develop their critical voice by reading scholarly criticism alongside literary texts.

 - The yearlong Senior proseminar emphasizes research and writing methodologies and culminates in a senior research essay.
 Students are expected to choose a research topic by the end of the Fall semester of their senior year in consultation with an adviser.

 RGSLL Now Using Electronic Waitlists for French Levels 1001 - 2006

 For students needing to get into closed sections of FREN 1001, 1002, 1003, 1004, 2005, and 2006, RGSLL is now using an electronic waitlist.
 The waitlist is a little confusing, so it is very important that you read the instructions carefully before you attempt to register.
 You can find the instructions here.